 James joined chambers in 2018 following successful completion of his pupillage.
-He is developing a broad chancery and commercial practice and accepts instructions both as sole counsel and as part of a counsel team across the full range of chambers’ expertise.
+He is developing a broad commercial and chancery practice, and accepts instructions both as sole counsel and as part of a counsel team across the full range of chambers’ expertise.
 James regularly appears in the County Court and High Court, and undertakes a wide variety of drafting and advisory work.

 - Advising in relation to a potential claim for dishonest assistance following a fraud in the value of $1.2 million.